AdobeDocs/commerce-php/src/pages/development/payments-integrations/vault/index.md

 ---
 title: Adding vault integration
-description: Overview of adding vault as a payment method so customers can use previously saved credit card information
+description: This is an overview of adding vault as a payment method so customers can use previously saved credit card information.
 ---

 # Adding vault integration